Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Configuring the DRL Environment for

 where $\beta$ denotes the learning rate for updating the $Q$-value function.

-Continuously updating $Q(s^{(t)}, a^{(t)})$ drives convergence towards the optimal $Q^*(s^{(t)}, a^{(t)})$.
-Yet, achieving this with vast state and action spaces poses challenges.
-Function approximation techniques like feature representation, neural networks (NNs), and methods linking value functions to state variables are often utilized to address this.
+Continuously updating $Q(\qs^{(t)}, \qa^{(t)})$ drives convergence towards the optimal $Q^*(\qs^{(t)}, \qa^{(t)})$ \cite{watkins1992q}.
+Achieving this with vast state and action spaces poses significant challenges.
+Function approximation techniques are often utilized to address these challenges, such as feature representation, DNNs, and methods that link value functions to state variables.

-The deep neural network (DNN) employs non-linear functions to approximate the state/action-value function, policy, and system model, eschewing explicit mathematical modeling.
+The DNN employs non-linear functions to approximate the state/action-value functions and policy.
 Both the $Q$-value function and action are approximated by the DNN.
-However, NN-based approximations lack interpretability, potentially leading DRL algorithms to attain only local optimality due to sample correlation and non-stationary targets.
-A significant challenge of using an NN for $Q$-value function approximation arises from the temporal correlation among states, diminishing state randomness as they originate from the same episode.
-Experience replay substantially boosts DRL performance by updating the DNN from a batch of randomly sampled states in the replay memory, rather than solely updating from the last state.
+However, DNN-based approximations lack interpretability, potentially leading DRL algorithms to attain only local optimality due to temporal correlation among states.
+Experience replay buffer substantially improves DRL performance by updating the DNN from a batch of randomly sampled states in the replay memory, rather than solely updating from the last state.